grande-zeno/decoder/README.md

 The task was to decode a hidden message based on the arrangement of these numbers in a ``` pyramid structure ```

-The pyramid increases by one row like so:
+The pyramid increases by one like so:

 ```
 1